 As seen in previous versions of the TSP, there are common criteria for all five of the trust services categories to avoid some of the redundancies.
 The security category consists of the complete set of the common criteria, and then there are additional criteria specific to availability, processing integrity, confidentiality, and privacy.

 Address cybersecurity risks

-To better address cybersecurity risks, the AICPA further modified the 17 principles into four groupings:
+To better address cybersecurity risks with in the SOC 2 reports, the AICPA further modified the 17 principles into four groupings:

 - Logical and physical access controls — How an entity restricts logical and physical access, provides and removes that access, and prevents unauthorized access (CC6 series).

 - System operations — How an entity manages the operation of the system(s) and detects and mitigates processing deviations, including logical and physical security deviations (CC7 series).

 - Change management — How an entity identifies the need for changes, makes the changes using a controlled change management process, and prevents unauthorized changes from being made (CC8 series).

 - Risk mitigations — How an entity identifies, selects, and develops risk mitigation activities arising from potential business disruptions and the use of vendors and business partners (CC9 series).

 A more flexible application for SOC 2 reports